Camilla9347/causal-tool/README.md

 ### Homo sapiens

-To check if your human gene has been already expanded, go to [HsOneGenE](http://ibdm.disi.unitn.it/onegene/fantom/onegene-fantom.php) and under **Gene name(s)** type the _gene name_ or _symbol_ of your Hs gene.
+To check if your human gene has been already expanded, go to [HsOneGenE](http://ibdm.disi.unitn.it/onegene/fantom/onegene-fantom.php) -- which can be reached also from the Download page of [OneGenE Causality Weaver](https://onegene-causality-weaver.disi.unitn.it/human/downloads/) -- and under **Gene name(s)** type the _gene name_ or _symbol_ of your Hs gene.
 You can also type multiple names (space separated) and get multiple expansion lists as a result.
 For example:
 1. Type U2AF1 in the **gene name(s)** box;
 2. You are then redirected to the output page where you can **check** the expansion list of the chosen isoform of U2AF1, such as p1@U2AF1 and press the **download** button.